JOIN and comma precedence

 Comments

-6 Responses to “JOIN and comma precedence”
+6 responses to “JOIN and comma precedence”

 Comma joins are a bad habit, they make for unmaintainable queries and don’t easily catch user errors.